3. Raw data processing#

 3.3.
 Cell barcode correction#

 Droplet-based single-cell segregation systems, such as those provided by 10x Genomics, have become an important tool for studying the cause and consequences of cellular heterogeneity.
 In this segregation system, the RNA material of each captured cell is extracted within a water-based droplet encapsulation along with a barcoded bead.
 These beads tag the RNA content of individual cells with unique oligonucleotides, called cell barcodes (CBs), that are later sequenced along with the fragments of the cDNAs that are reversely transcribed from the RNA content.
-The beads contain high-diversity DNA barcodes enabling parallel barcoding of the cell’s molecular content and in silico demultiplexing of the sequencing reads into individual cellular bins.
+The beads contain high-diversity DNA barcodes, allowing for parallel barcoding of a cell’s molecular content and in silico demultiplexing of sequencing reads into individual cellular bins.

 A note on alignment orientation

-Depending on the chemistry of the sample being analyzed and the processing options provided by the user, it is not necessarily the case that all sequenced fragments aligning to the reference will be considered for quantification and barcode correction.
+Depending on the sample chemistry and user-defined processing options, not all sequenced fragments that align to the reference are necessarily considered for quantification and barcode correction.
 One commonly-applied criterion for filtering is alignment orientation.
 Specifically, certain chemistries specify protocols such that the aligned reads should only derive from (i.e. map back to) the underlying transcripts in a specific orientation.
 For example, in 10x Genomics 3’ Chromium chemistries, we expect the biological read to align to the underlying transcript’s forward strand, though anti-sense reads do exist [10x Genomics, 2021].
-Thus, mappings of the reads in the reverse-complement orientation to the underlying sequences may be ignored or filtered out at the user’s discretion.
+As a result, reads mapped in the reverse-complement orientation to the reference sequences may be ignored or filtered out based on user-defined settings.
 If a chemistry follows such a so-called “stranded” protocol, this should be documented.

 3.3.1.
 Type of errors in barcoding#

-The tag, sequence, and demultiplex method for single-cell profiling generally works well.
-However, the number of observed cell barcodes (CBs) in a droplet-based library can significantly differ from the number of originally encapsulated cells by several fold.
-A few main sources of error can lead to such observation:
+The tag, sequence, and demultiplexing method used for single-cell profiling is generally effective.
+However, in droplet-based libraries, the number of observed cell barcodes (CBs) can differ significantly—often by several fold—from the number of originally encapsulated cells.
+This discrepancy arises from several key sources of error:

-• Doublet / Multiplet: A single barcode can be associated with two or more cells and lead to undercounting of cells.
+Doublets/multiplets: A single barcode may be associated with multiple cells, leading to an undercounting of cells.

-• Sequence error: Errors can arise during the PCR amplification or sequencing process and can contribute to both under and over-counting of the cells.
+Sequence errors: Errors introduced during PCR amplification or sequencing can distort barcode counts, contributing to both under- and over-counting.

-Computational tools for demultiplexing the RNA-seq reads into cell-specific bins use a wide range of diagnostic indicators to filter out artefactual or low-quality data.
-For example, numerous methods exist for the removal of ambient RNA contamination [Lun et al., 2019, Muskovic and Powell, 2021, Young and Behjati, 2020], doublet detection [Bais and Kostka, 2019, DePasquale et al., 2019, McGinnis et al., 2019, Wolock et al., 2019] and cell barcodes correction for sequence errors based on nucleotide sequence similarity.
+To address these issues, computational tools for demultiplexing RNA-seq reads into cell-specific bins use various diagnostic indicators to filter out artefactual or low-quality data.
+Numerous methods exist for removing ambient RNA contamination [Lun et al., 2019, Muskovic and Powell, 2021, Young and Behjati, 2020], detecting doublets [Bais and Kostka, 2019, DePasquale et al., 2019, McGinnis et al., 2019, Wolock et al., 2019], and correcting cell barcode errors based on nucleotide sequence similarity.

 Several common strategies are used for cell barcode identification and correction.

-• Knee or elbow-based methods: If a set of potential barcodes is unknown — or even if it is known, but one wishes to correct directly from the observed data itself without consulting an external list — one can adopt a method based on the observation that the list of “true” or high-quality barcodes in a sample is likely those associated with the greatest number of reads.
-To do this, one can construct the cumulative frequency plot of the barcodes, in which barcodes are sorted in descending order of the number of distinct reads or UMIs with which they are associated.
+Knee or elbow-based methods: If a set of potential barcodes is unknown - or even if it is known, but one wishes to correct directly from the observed data itself without consulting an external list - one can use a method based on the observation that high-quality barcodes are those associated with the highest number of reads in the sample.
+To achieve this, one can construct a cumulative frequency plot where barcodes are sorted in descending order based on the number of distinct reads or UMIs they are associated with.
 Often, this ranked cumulative frequency plot will contain a “knee” or “elbow” – an inflection point that can be used to characterize frequently occurring barcodes from infrequent (and therefore likely erroneous) barcodes.
 Many methods exist for attempting to identify such an inflection point [He et al., 2022, Lun et al., 2019, Smith et al., 2017] as a likely point of discrimination between properly captured cells and empty droplets.
 Subsequently, the set of barcodes that appear “above” the knee can be treated as a permit list against which the rest of the barcodes may be corrected, as in the first method list above.
 Such an approach is flexible as it can be applied in chemistries that have an external permit list and those that don’t.
 Further parameters of the knee-finding algorithms can be altered to yield more or less restrictive selected barcode sets.
 Yet, such an approach can have certain drawbacks, like a tendency to be overly conservative and sometimes failing to work robustly in samples where no clear knee is present.

 3.4.
 UMI resolution#